mrsimpson/slides-data-in-motion/slides.md

 - **Pinterest** runs thousands of so-called "experiments" every day on a platform for real-time experiment analytics that is based on Apache Flink.
 - **LinkedIn** for real-time data analysis and personalization.
 - **Uber** uses Apache Flink as a processing engine for its streaming platform, for example, to consistently generate features for machine learning.
-- **Deutsche Bahn** (currently) uses the Kafka Streams Library to provide insights into trains, schedules and delays in real time to travellers.
+- **Deutsche Bahn** (currently) uses the Kafka Streams Library to provide insights into trains, schedules, and delays in real time to travelers.
 -->

 ---